strategy1

 • identify common elements or trends in situations and actions

-• ensure strategic alignment between the macro-environment and the organization
+• ensure strategic alignment between the macro-environment and the organisation

-• ensure alignment between different areas in the organization
+• ensure alignment between different areas in the organisation

-• appreciate the pressures that each functional group experiences in the organization and work to mitigate them
+• appreciate the pressures that each functional group experiences in the organisation and work to mitigate them

 • make decisions taking into account all the relevant variables

-• make decisions that are aligned to the organization’s needs
+• make decisions that are aligned to the organisation’s needs

 • breakdown strategy into a practical performance plan to achieve it

-Our view is strategy isn’t a document, but and conversation of possibilities in action.
+Our view is that strategy isn’t a ‘document’, but an ongoing conversation of possibilities, that can be put into action.